rowlandcoping/cheese-and-beer/README.md

 CONTACT FORM MODEL

-I have created a contact form model so that users can make queries regarding their orders.
-If a use is logged in their data autopopulates, and if they click though from an order this carries over as well.
-The messages received are currently displayed in the admin site in a very basic view, but for a production site this could become a full-blown ticketing system without too much additional work.
+I have created a contact form model so that users can make queries regarding their orders.  this simply contains a message and an e-mail address at the bare minimum.
+It also has order and user foreign keys, if a user is logged in or provides an order number.

 WISHLIST MODEL

-Logged-in users can now add items to or remove them from their wishlist from any product page.
-THey can also view their wishlist and purchase items from it via their account page or the menu.
-This was a simple to implement custom model which enhances user experience.
+This simply contains two foreign keys, one linking the user and one linking the product they added to their wishlist.

 #### Schema Diagram